Captain Planet and the Planeteers: Home media

 Turner Home Entertainment originally released VHS tapes of the series, which contained a single episode on each.
 DIC's main home video distributor Buena Vista Home Video would also release single-episode VHS releases as well.

 A DVD with four episodes and bonus features exists but was only available as part of a "Planeteer Pack" purchased from the Captain Planet Foundation.

 This promotional DVD contained the episodes "A River Ran Through It", "A Perfect World", "Gorillas Will Be Missed", and "The Big Clam Up".
-A short clip titled " Planeteers in Action", which is about the Captain Planet Foundation, is also included.
+A short clip titled "Planeteers in Action", which is about the Captain Planet Foundation, is also included.
 The "Planeteer Pack" special is no longer available.

 Shout!
 Factory under license from Turner and Warner Home Video released a DVD set of the complete first season in the U.S. on April 19, 2011.
 The DVD packaging is made of 100% recycled paper.

 Madman Entertainment released the first season on July 6, 2016 and the complete collection on October 25, 2017 in Australia.

 As of March 25, 2017, it is available on iTunes for purchase.
 The whole series was made available on Amazon Instant Video.

+On October 15, 2024, Warner Bros.
+Discovery Home Entertainment (through Studio Distribution Services) released the complete series on a DVD box set, featuring all 113 episodes from both the DIC and Hanna-Barbera seasons.
+Not only does this reissue the first season, but this marks the first time that the remaining five seasons have been released to DVD in the United States.

+The series was also released on Blu-ray on April 22, 2025.

 Film

 Multiple attempts have been made to create a film adaptation of the series.
 The first occurred in 1996 when Boxer and Pyle wrote a film adaptation of Captain Planet originally titled Planet.
 Five years later, Michael Reaves revised the concept as Dark Planet or Planet.
 The storyline was darker than the series, and set in a post-apocalyptic time period.
 However, the script was lost when Turner and Warner Bros. merged in 1996.
 The film reached the design stage before it was abandoned.

 Other attempts at a film version were made in 2007, 2011, and 2013, but none of these versions came to pass.
-In October 2016 Paramount Pictures and Leonardo DiCaprio's Appian Way were attempting to develop a new movie and is in negotiations with Jono Matt and Glen Powell to write the script, with Powell to star as the titular character.
-The status of the project is unclear since there were no further news of film adaptation.
-Powell claims that hurdles at Warner Bros.
-Discovery need to be cleared before moving forward.
+In October 2016, Paramount Pictures and Leonardo DiCaprio's Appian Way were attempting to develop a new movie and were in negotiation with Jono Matt and Glen Powell to write the script, with Powell to star as the titular character.
+The status of the project remained unclear for years with no further updates.
+In early 2023, Powell claimed that hurdles at Warner Bros.
+Discovery would need to be cleared before moving forward.

+Deadline revealed on July 17, 2025 that the project had become a live-action television series, which had entered development at Netflix.